 How is his possible?
 The insurance company is exercising its right to subrogation, which literally means the insurance company is substituting itself for the actual party involved in the auto accident and collecting the money for the damage done to that individual’s property (for which they have already paid pursuant to their insurance contract with that person).

 - What to do when you are being sued by an insurance company in a subrogation claim?

 What is Subrogation?

 Subrogation is a long-standing equitable doctrine in Maryland and throughout the country.
-The purpose fo subrogation is to provide relief against loss and damage to a creditor who has paid the debt of another and preventing unjust enrichment.
+The purpose of subrogation is to provide relief against loss and damage to a creditor who has paid the debt of another and preventing unjust enrichment.
 What does that mean?
-It means if someone else pays you bill and you are compensated by the wrongdoer for that bill, the person who paid that bill for you — usually an insurance company — has to be paid back.
+It means if someone else pays your bill and you are compensated by the wrongdoer for that bill, the person who paid that bill for you — usually an insurance company — has to be paid back.

 The most common example we see is health insurance.
 When you get in a car accident, your health insurer often pays your bills.
 The at-fault driver’s insurance company also pays your bills.
 Maryland law typically requires you to compensate the insurance company for the money that they spent.
 (Our law firm is often able to negotiate substantial reductions in that amount.)

 How is that fair?
 Why are you even paying insurance premiums if you have to pay back the health insurer after they make payment?
 These are valid questions.
 The insurance companies are stealing money from accident victims who have more of a right to that money than the insurance companies.
 Why does it matter that there was an accident involved?
 That is what you are paying premiums for in the first place, right?
 Unfortunately, Maryland law does not see it that way.
 The law sees it from a freedom of contract perspective.
 These insurance companies all have contractual language obligating you to pay back the money they pay you if you collect that money from another source.